tidymodels/shinymodels/tests/testthat/_snaps/multiclass_plots.md

       Error in `UseMethod()`:
       ! no applicable method for 'roc_curve' applied to an object of class "c('multi_cls_shiny_data', 'shiny_data')"

----

-    argument "dat" is missing, with no default

 # can accurately plot the PR curve

     Code